eugene-eeo/gpdb/README.rst

 - Model network 'partitions', where each nodes belong to evenly sized, connected clusters that can only communicate amongst one another, and have one link to another cluster.
+However the messages sent within and across clusters are also subject to bandwidth **B**.
 - Optimise code - perhaps write it in Rust?
 - More results.